-- Avoid the term like non Bengalis, Non Punjabis, etc. which setsup distnict cultures as the standards by which aal other cultures should be judged.
-In our day to day coimmunication no one fells the superiority or inferiority of one cast or culture. - Refer to individuals as members of minority group or specify the minority group when identity is pertinent.
+• Avoid the term like non-Bengalis, Non-Punjabis, etc. which sets up distinct when identity is pertinent.

+Refer to individuals as members of minority group or specify the minority group the meeting

 Inappropriate: Women and minorities are encouraged to speak at the meeting